Celebrating Twelve Years Online

 Exterior Arrangement

 Deck structures provide 6' - 6" standing headroom throughout.
 The aft deck, side decks, and interior pilot house decks are all at one level.
-There are three exterior water tight doors.
+There are two exterior water tight doors.
 The side and aft decks are surrounded by substantial bulwarks, and the fore deck by a toe rail.
 The aft deck and the well-deck forward are surrounded by a welded steel pulpit.
-The side decks are surrounded by welded stanchions and Dacron lifelines.
+The side decks are surrounded by welded stanchions and Dacron or Dynex-Dux lifelines.

 The fore deck spans the full width of the boat from bulwark to bulwark.
 This provides an enormous volume within the forward accommodations below.
 Davits allow placing a shore boat onto the fore deck.
 A substantial vertical capstan anchor windlass is located in the well-deck forward.